publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stV/m__us_usc_t19_s1681a.md

         (4) if such cigarettes or smokeless tobacco products bear a United States trademark registered for such cigarettes or smokeless tobacco products, the owner of such United States trademark registration for cigarettes or smokeless tobacco products (or a person authorized to act on behalf of such owner) has consented to the importation of such cigarettes or smokeless tobacco products into the United States; and

-        (5) the importer has submitted at the time of entry all of the certificates described in subsection (c) of this section.
+        (5) the importer has submitted at the time of entry all of the certificates described in subsection (c).

     (b) __Exemptions__

-    Cigarettes or smokeless tobacco products satisfying the conditions of any of the following paragraphs shall not be subject to the requirements of subsection (a) of this section:
+    Cigarettes or smokeless tobacco products satisfying the conditions of any of the following paragraphs shall not be subject to the requirements of subsection (a):

         (1) __Personal-use cigarettes or smokeless tobacco products__